mahle68/soaring_lateralization/README.md

 **000_bonus_gps_processing.r** includes the workflow for downloading GPS data and using the high-resolution bursts to classify the flight types.
 This is not a necessary step for reproducing the results of the study, but can be useful for data exploration.

-The following datasets are made available in the Edmond repository xyz
+The following datasets are made available in the Edmond repository "soaring_lateralization_European_honey_buzzards" (https://doi.org/10.17617/3.HKLBET) :

 **"meta_data.rds"** includes the meta-data for each individual, including the timing of start of different life stages